What are the Symptoms of Lupus Erythematosus?

 What is the Best Treatment for Lupus?

-Lupus erythematosus cannot be cured yet and its treatment is restricted to a combination of measures that make it possible to control the symptoms, reduce inflammations and avoid organ damages.
+Lupus erythematosus currently has no cure, but its treatment involves a combination of medical and lifestyle measures aimed at controlling symptoms, reducing inflammation, preventing flares, and minimizing organ damage.
 The choice of therapy depends on severity of symptoms, affected organs and the response of the individual to drugs.

 The most often suggested medications are: